exercism/v3/languages/kotlin/reference/implementing-a-concept-exercise.md

 ## Step 1: Add code files

 The code files are track-specific and should be designed to help the student learn the exercise's concepts.
-The following Kotlin code files must be created (not necessarily in this order):
+The following Kotlin code files must be added (not necessarily in this order):

 - A stub implementation file (`src/main/kotlin/<ExerciseSlug>.kt`).
 - A file containing the test suite (`src/test/kotlin/<ExerciseSlug>.kt`).